StorageB/icons/GNOME46Adwaita/icons.md

-# Adwaita Theme Symbolic Icons
+# GNOME Default Adwaita Theme Symbolic Icons

 <!-- This is a list of the [Adwaita theme](https://gitlab.gnome.org/GNOME/adwaita-icon-theme) symbolic icons.-->